TRIO Student Support Services (SSS) is:

 - Contact Information

-The program orientation is held at the beginning of each semester and is required for TRiO participants to attend.
-This allows students to meet with other TRiO participants and gain skills to use throughout their college career.
+The TRIO conference held at the beginning of each semester and is required for TRIO participants to attend.
+This allows students to meet with other TRIO participants and gain skills to use throughout their college career.
 Students also complete their required workshops each semester by attending this orientation.

 - Academic advising, transfer advising, and encouragement to help you achieve your educational goals